FRANKEE6/richburger_new_WP/readme.md

 2. Create new database table at localhost
 3. Import database file from DATABASE folder in root of this project
 4. Open wp-config.php from root of this project in your code editor
-5. At change database settings to match with your database
+5. Change database settings to match with your database

 **That's it**